ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 - creative surge days

-Conclusion — Your Desk Should Make Starting Easier
+Conclusion: Your Desk Should Make Starting Easier

 If starting tasks feels hard, it’s not because you’re lazy or unmotivated.
 It’s because most desks aren’t designed with task initiation in mind.

-They’re about removing friction, reducing background stress, and making the first step obvious instead of overwhelming.
+ADHD-friendly desk setups aren’t productivity hacks — they’re support systems.
+They remove friction, reduce background stress, and make the first step obvious instead of overwhelming.

 You don’t need to change everything.

-You don’t need to use every tip in this post.
+You don’t need to use every tip.

 Start with one small shift that lowers the barrier to beginning.

-Once starting gets easier, momentum tends to follow.
+Once starting gets easier, momentum usually follows.